North Carolina advances likely veto-proof abortion ban to governor's desk - KESQ

 In March, the state legislature overrode the governor’s veto on a bill that now makes it legal to purchase a gun without a permit in the state.

-Cooper, in a statement on Twitter Wednesday, said he would veto “this extreme ban.”
-“Don’t let this so called 12 week abortion ban fool you.
-It will effectively ban access to reproductive freedom earlier and sometimes altogether for many women because of the restrictions and requirements.
-This is why Republicans are ramming it through with no chance to amend.”
+“A number of them promised their constituents that they would protect women’s reproductive rights,” Cooper told CNN’s Wolf Blitzer Thursday evening.
+“We want to hold them to these promises.”

+“This is the kind of thing that happens when you let right-wing politicians into the exam room with women and their doctors,” he said, adding that “we’re going to work the next few days to make sure that we have a Republican that will stand up and vote.”

-CNN has reached out to Cooper’s office and the state House speaker’s office for comment.
+CNN has reached out to the state House speaker’s office for comment.

 Senate Bill 20, dubbed the “Care for Women, Children and Families Act,” would ban any licensed physician from performing surgical abortions after the 12th week of pregnancy.
 It would provide exceptions in the case of rape and incest through 20 weeks of pregnancy or in the event of a “life-limiting anomaly” through 24 weeks.
 Under the bill, the procedure could be performed by a physician if a doctor determines an abortion is necessary to avert death — “not including psychological or emotional conditions.”